Robbiedudz34/Swing-Speed-Analysis/README.md

 # Swing-Speed-Analysis
 A quick analysis of variables that can impact game performance, dependent on swing speed.
 Applicable to MLB data found from baseball savant.
+These files are Python compatible with the default .csv file attached as 2024_ssa_analysis.
+Save these files to the same folder in your file organizer to access the files for yourself.

 The main feature of the code is a segment that determines the true best fit line based on the scatterplot data.
 Many people will choose linear regression because it makes the most sense without a visual.
 Once seeing the data in the scatterplots, we see that many fall into Quadratic, Exponential, or Logarithmic lines of best fit.
 There is a section of code that determines the line of best fit for any pairing of variables.